msuhanov/regf/Windows registry file format specification.md

 When a kernel is accessing a key node treated as a part of a layered key, it builds a key node stack, including the key node being accessed, its parent key node and no more than 2 parent key nodes towards the root key node.
 Then this stack is used to produce cumulative information about the layered key.
 For example, if you query the last written timestamp for a layered key, the most recent timestamp will be returned from the key node stack; if you enumerate key values for a layered key, key values from key nodes in the stack will be returned (except tombstone values; if there are two or more values with the same name in the key node stack, a value from a lower key node takes precedence).

 When the *Inherit class* field is set to 0, the layered key will have the same class name as the key node originally accessed by a kernel.
-Otherwise, the layered key will receive the same class name (possibly an empty class name) as an upper key node (in the stack) having the *Inherit class* field set to 0.
+Otherwise, the layered key will receive the same class name (possibly an empty class name) as an upper key node (from the stack) having the *Inherit class* field set to 0.

 The *Layer semantics* field is set using the following values: